OpenJML/openjml.github.io/tutorial/Execution.md

 (not relative to the location of `openjml`).
 * Options begin with a single hyphen (e.g., `-quiet`).
 Options that take a value either (a) have the value follow the option as the next argument or (b)
 (for OpenJML options only) use the syntax `-option=value`.
-For some options, the value may be a comma separated list; if the value contains whitespace, it must be enclosed in quotes.
+For some options, the value may be a comma-separated list; if the value contains whitespace, it must be enclosed in quotes.

 The details of all the options are given in the [OpenJML Reference Manual](../documentation/OpenJMLUserGuide.pdf).
 A few are worth mentioning here: